 - site:[competitor URL] intitle:how to

-This command will show you all the pages from that website that have “how to” in the title.
+This operator will show you all the pages from that website that have “how to” in the title.
 This is a good indicator that these are keyword-rich articles.
 Often the first web pages listed are the most popular and get the most traffic.

 For informational posts: